 4. Prepare and Practice Your Pitch

 Develop a pitch to convince investors that they should fund YOUR solution.
 You should use the information you gathered/created in the previous steps, but don’t be surprised if you need to change things about your Key Business Proposition or solution design as you think about your pitch.
 Remember to explain why the problem is so important, how your solution will solve it, who will buy it, and why.
 Be sure to look at Article - How to Build a Pitch as well as Article - Pitch Judging , which is what investors will use to evaluate your pitch.

 5. Complete Your Technical Brief

 Keep track of how your group developed your product.
 Use Article - Technical Brief to reflect on your process, report on other ideas you considered, and discuss the mathematics and science you used while conducting research.
 Also, the Technical Brief is where you will describe the specifics of your solution and justify why and how it works.
-You can use the Article - Technical Brief Grading Rubric to make sure you’ve met all requirements for your solution.
+You can use the Article - Technical Brief Grading Rubric - Power Me Up to make sure you’ve met all requirements for your solution.

 Click here for a printable version of this document: Article - Student Instructions (PDF)